jjhritz/pcgen-custom/pathfinder/homebrew/vampire lord/README.md

 **Fast Healing 10 (Su):** You now gain Fast Healing 10 instead of Fast Healing 5.

 ### 17th level:
-**Invisibility (Sp):** As a standard action, you can spend 10 temporary HP gained from feeding to cast Greater Invisibility as a spell-like ability with a caster level equal to half its character level.
+**Invisibility (Sp):** As a standard action, you can spend 10 temporary HP gained from feeding to cast Greater Invisibility as a spell-like ability with a caster level equal to half your character level.

 **Improved Frenzy Resistance (Ex):** The bonus from Frenzy Resistance increases to +4.